 This subject was previously known as PHI350, PHIX365 Film and Philosophy.

 What can philosophy teach us about cinema?
-What can film show us about philosophy?
-Can films do philosophy?
-This subject explores these questions across a range of writings dealing with philosophical, aesthetic and ethical aspects of our engagement with film.
-We examine the ways in which film itself can explore philosophical problems in visual and narrative terms.
-We begin with the problems of cinematic representation, visual perception and the ontology of the moving image.
-We consider how film represents our subjective experience by exploring the phenomenology of perception, movement, emotional engagement and time-consciousness.
-We analyse how films can explore philosophical ideas, focusing on the provocative claim that films can do philosophy by cinematic means.
-Finally, we examine some of the ethical, moral and ideological implications of film in modern culture.
-Throughout the subject, we analyse the work of philosophers who investigate the philosophical dimensions of film, or who construct new ways of thinking about film philosophically.
-We also study various films and filmmakers from a philosophical perspective with the aim of demonstrating the creative intersection between film and philosophy.
+What can cinema show us about philosophy?
+This subject explores these questions by investigating philosophical, aesthetic, and ethical aspects of our engagement with cinema.
+We will examine how film itself can explore philosophical problems in visual and narrative terms.
+We begin with the problems of cinematic representation, visual perception, and the ontology of the moving image.
+We analyse how film represents our subjective experience by exploring the phenomenology of perception and movement, emotional engagement and time-consciousness, moral psychology and ethical transformation.
+We study how films can express moral ideas, stage philosophical 'thought experiments', focusing on the provocative claim that films can 'do philosophy' by cinematic means.
+We consider how narrative and documentary film can contribute to our understanding of love and happiness, personal and cultural identity, environmental challenges and globalisation.
+Finally, we examine recent developments in film-philosophy responding to digital media and the aesthetics of long-form television series.
+Overall, the unit aims to show not only how philosophy can help us understand film but how cinema can help us become more imaginative and ethical thinkers.

 - Participation (15%)